 Appearance & Colour

-|Appearance Colour||blueish-green and deep green are the main colour; some part of tea leaves can turn into yellow red and the tea buds are white.
+Blueish-green and deep green are the main colour; some parts of the tea leaves can turn yellow and red and the tea buds are white.

-|Taste||Strong taste; very fresh with a scene of wild forest aroma, a pleasant bitterness at the first sip transforms into a long-lasting, sweet aftertaste within 20-30 seconds.
-Combined a scent of floral aroma.||Very mellow, very gentle, with an earthy/woody and floral aroma, combined with a very strong and impressive sweet aftertaste.
-The taste is smooth, without bitterness.|
+Strong taste; very fresh with a scene of wild forest aroma, a pleasant bitterness at the first sip transforms into a long-lasting, sweet aftertaste within 20-30 seconds.
+Combined a scent of floral aroma.

-|Brewed Tea Leaves||Tea leaves are yellow-green or dark green.
-Tea leaves are more pliable.||Tea leaves are reddish-brown, dark brown or black.
+Tea leaves are reddish-brown, dark brown or black.
 Tea leaves are hard and fragile.

 Steeping, Brewing and Serving

 Among many tea wares, we recommend you use (Yixing) Clay Teapot and Gaiwan to brew this most characteristic Chinese tea.
-The clay teapot used to brew Pu’er tea in Gongfu style is specific tiny whose volume is normally around 100ml – 200ml.
-Or you can also brew it by using normal-sized Teapot with more tea leaves.
+The clay teapot used to brew Pu’er tea in Gongfu style is specifically tiny whose volume is normally around 100ml – 200ml.
+Or you can also brew it by using a normal-sized Teapot with more tea leaves.

 For simple glass vessel/teapot brewing: